isaacpierreracine/hugo-isaac/README.md

 to get into the zen mode: command k and z

-to create a new post:
+to create a new post:hugo new content/content/post/nameofpost.md
-hugo new content/path/to/content/new_post.md

 Simple workflow: